astropy/astropy/docs/development/building.rst

 PLY Parsing/Lexing tables
 =========================

-For certain string-prasing tasks, Astropy uses the `PLY <http://www.dabeaz.com/ply/>`_ tool.
+For certain string-parsing tasks, Astropy uses the `PLY <http://www.dabeaz.com/ply/>`_ tool.
 PLY generates tables that speed up the parsing process, which are checked into source code so they don't have to be regenerated.
 These tables can be recognized by having either ``lextab`` or